 For example, there is a relationship between cigarette consumption and cancer.
 More consumption of cigarettes creates a high chance of cancer.
 The relationship here seems linear and the variables can be fitted in a two-dimensional space.
 So, we can describe this phenomenon using a simple linear regression model.

 The formula representing a simple linear regression is-

 Let's interpret the equation

 With this function, a simple linear regression model will predict the dependent variable(denoted y) values as a function of the independent variables(denoted x).
 Basically, this function generates a straight line in the cartesian coordinate system.
 This straight line is the prediction line for the simple linear regression model which tries to predict the dependent values as accurately as possible.

 Simple linear regression model uses a parametric test.
 The parametric test depends on the distribution of the data(often normal distribution).
 So it makes some certain assumptions about the data.
 There are four assumptions associated with a simple linear regression model-

 When your data does not meet any of the above assumptions you can not perform a simple linear regression.
 Rather you should use a nonparametric test.

 Think about stock price data.
 Here observations for the same entity(stock) are collected over time.
 This data violates the assumption of independence and the data is also not linear.
 So, we can not perform linear regression on this data.

-There is simple and easy way to build a simple linear regression model.
+There is a simple and easy way to build a simple linear regression model.
 In this tutorial, we will use the Scikit-learn module to perform simple linear regression on a data set.

 We take a salary dataset.
 It has two variables- years of experience and salary.
-Therefore, the data set is two dimensional.
+Therefore, the data set is two-dimensional.
 Taking the experience as the independent variable and the salary as the dependent variable, let's perform a simple linear model to it.